 - Check out this Caramel Apple Recipe Roundup if you’re still looking for more caramel apple treats!

 National days of the year are a fun way to celebrate odd and unusual foods, animals and items that you come into contact with.
 Be sure to check out my National Day’s Guide for more fun days to celebrate.

 There are close to 2000 National Days in the year and over 150 of them are celebrated in October.
-To see them all, have a look at this post to discover more about the National Days in October, as well as the October Printable Calendar of National Days.
+To see them all, have a look at this post to discover more about the National Days in October.

 Is food your thing?
 Each day of the month has a food or drink associated with it, too.
 You’ll find that there are many food holidays that fall in October.